SaehwanPark/aoc2023/README.md

 ## 📈 Performance Notes

 Most solutions run in milliseconds, with a few exceptions:
-- Later days may require `--release` flag for optimal performance
+- Later days (e.g., Day 23) may require `--release` flag for optimal performance
 - Day 25's randomized algorithm may need multiple runs for consistency

 ## 🔗 Resources